Trump warns of rough week ahead: 'There will be death'

 "There will be a lot of death, unfortunately.
 But a lot less death than if this wasn't done," Trump said of the nationwide precautions underway.
 "But there will be death."

-Trump thanked Americans for making tremendous sacrifices by staying home to stop the spread.
+To respond, Trump said he's deploying 1,000 medical military personnel to New York, the epicenter of the United States outbreak.
+Reinforcing his hope for the use of the malaria drug, hydroxychloroquine, in treatment against COVID-19, Trump said the United States is stockpiling 29 million does of the drug.

-Trump said he's deploying 1,000 military troops to New York, the epicenter of the United States outbreak.
-He reinforced his hope for the use of the malaria drug, hydroxychloroquine, in treatment against COVID-19.
-Trump said the United States has stockpiled 29 million does of the drug.
+"We will move heaven and earth to safeguard our great American citizens," Trump said.
+"We will continue to use every power, every authority, every single resource we've got to keep our people healthy, safe, secure and to get this thing over with.

-This is a breaking story.
-Please check back to Fox News for updates.
+"We want to finish this war.
+We have to get back to work."